-Once again, it’s mailbag day, when I reach in and pull out your questions.
-While there are always more than I could possibly answer in one sitting, I try to select the ones that will have the greatest interest to most of you, my Dear Readers.
+Once again, it’s mail day when I reach into my virtual mailbag and pull out a few questions.
+While there are always more than I could possibly answer in one sitting, I try to select the questions that I believe will be general of interest to a large number of readers.

 What’s inside?
 Here are the questions I’m answering from my bulging reader mailbag.
 Click on the number to jump straight down to the question.
 Or just scroll through to read all.
 Enjoy!